 If you weren’t raised in Europe, you have probably never heard of the Eurovision Song Contest.
 I certainly had no idea what I was getting into when I sat down to watch my first show.
 And oh my, what a show.

-But for lovers of the absurd, this international competition of glitz and glamor is highly addictive TV.
+For lovers of the absurd, this international competition of glitz and glamor is highly addictive TV.
 I often have trouble telling the best from the worst and eagerly look forward to the finals each year.
-I was thrilled to find that this week it is time again for Eurovision!
+Here is your guide to Europe's Largest Song Competition and Germany's candidate this year.

 History of the Eurovision Competition

 The Eurovision Song Contest started in the 1950s by the European Broadcasting Union (EBU) in an attempt to return to normalcy after the destruction of WWII.
 The hope was that this would be a positive way to foster national pride and friendly competition.

 The first competition in the spring of 1956 in Lugano, Switzerland.
 Although just seven countries participated, this has led to one of the longest-running television programs in the world.
 It is the most watched (non-sporting event) with about 125 million tuning in each year.

 After a series of semi-finals, each country performs a song on live television followed by voting.
 As far as restrictions, all vocals must be sung live, songs cannot be longer than three minutes, only six people are allowed on stage and live animals are banned.
 While many acts are defined by their quirkiness, the competition has also been a platform for such famous performers as ABBA, Céline Dion and Julio Iglesias.